Lincoln–Douglas debates

-12,000 in Quincy, and at the last one, in Alton, 5,000 to 10,000.
+12,000 in Quincy, and at the last debate in Alton, 5,000 to 10,000.
 The debates near Illinois's borders (Freeport, Quincy, and Alton) drew large numbers of people from neighboring states.
 A number travelled within Illinois to follow the debates.

 Douglas was re-elected by the Illinois General Assembly, 54–46.
-But the publicity made Lincoln a national figure and laid the groundwork for his 1860 presidential campaign.
+But Lincoln's party had won the popular vote in what historian Allen Guelzo labels "an upset, not just in terms of those voting statistics", but in making Lincoln a national figure and laying the groundwork for his 1860 presidential campaign.

 As part of that endeavor, Lincoln edited the texts of all the debates and had them published in a book.
 It sold well and helped him receive the Republican Party's nomination for president at the 1860 Republican National Convention in Chicago.